- About the authors

 An accompanying downloadable PDF of teacher’s notes contains information about time requirements, supply substitutions, and preparing solutions.
 It also contains photos obtained during pilot runs of the experiments so that instructors unfamiliar with these experiments will know what to expect.

-Distribution: Due to unavoidable delays, this book is not yet complete.
-Therefore, the experiments are currently being issued as they become available.
-Customers who purchase this book now will find in the My Library section of their account the available lab activities/experiments.
-As more experiments are made available, they will be added to the My Library section, so please check back every week or so for additional experiments.
+Due to unavoidable delays, this book is not yet complete.
+The experiments are being developed at this time and are released as they become available.
+Customers who purchase this book can find a PDF of what has been developed so far in the My Library section of their account.
+Purchasers may download and print out the PDF.
+As more experiments are made available, they will be added to the document in My Library, so please check back every couple of weeks or so for additional experiments.